Kong/docs.konghq.com/app/enterprise/1.5.x/developer-portal/theme-customization/emails.md

 ### Editing via the Portal CLI Tool

-1. Clone [https://github.com/Kong/kong-portal-templates] master branch, and navigate into its directory
+1. Clone [https://github.com/Kong/kong-portal-templates] master branch, and navigate into its directory.
-2. If you have any customizations or permissions changes that you wish to keep:
+2. If you have any customizations or permissions changes that you want to keep:
     Run `portal fetch <workspacename>` This will pull in your modifications locally.
-3. After making any changes  `portal deploy <workspacename>` to deploy all files.
+3. After making any changes, `portal deploy <workspacename>` to deploy all files.

 ## Editing Email Appearance

 To edit the appearance of emails, you can change the layout file emails use.
-By default emails are set to use the layout `emails/email_base.html` if this file does not exist in side your theme(default theme is `base`) then a hardcoded fallback will be used.
+By default, emails are set to use the layout `emails/email_base.html`.
+If this file does not exist inside your theme (default theme is `base`), then a hardcoded fallback will be used.

-You can edit the layout this layout file via the Portal Editor or locally with the Portal CLI tool, follow the instructions for the editing email text, but instead modifying the layout file.
+You can edit the layout this layout file via the Portal Editor or locally with the Portal CLI tool.
+Follow the instructions for the editing email text, but modifying the layout file instead.

 If you want different emails to have a different appearance, you can set different layout files for each email file.